 Oak Harbor is a very small village located in the state of Ohio.
-With a population of 2,715 people and two constituent neighborhoods, Oak Harbor is the 373rd largest community in Ohio.
+With a population of 2,807 people and two constituent neighborhoods, Oak Harbor is the 393rd largest community in Ohio.
 Oak Harbor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

+Oak Harbor is a somewhat ethnically-diverse village.
 The people who call Oak Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Harbor residents report their race to be White, followed by Asian.
-Important ancestries of people in Oak Harbor include Irish, English, French , and Polish.
+Important ancestries of people in Oak Harbor include German, Irish, English, Polish, and French.